Doctor Eggman: Comics

+Eggman also appears in the crossover comic book series DC x Sonic the Hedgehog.
+In the first miniseries Chaos Crisis, he initially assists Sonic and his friends and the Justice League in launching an assault on the Ragna Rock to stop Darkseid, until (after Sonic and his friends are warped into the League's universe, and Darkseid is trapped between dimensions) he settles to take advantage of their absence to continue his plans, only to be stopped by Superman.
+Later after Darkseid is defeated, Eggman is shown to have landed in the League's universe, and formed an alliance with Lex Luthor.
+Returning as one of the main antagonists in the sequel miniseries Metal Legion, Eggman joins the Legion of Doom in an effort to defeat the superheroes, although he later betrays the Legion by creating the Metal Legion, a horde of robotic duplicates of the villains, and converting the Hall of Doom into the "Doom Egg".

 Film

-Actor Jim Carrey (pictured in 2008) portrays Eggman in the live-action film series.
+Actor Jim Carrey (pictured in 2008) portrays Dr. Eggman in the live-action film series.

 Eggman appears in the 2012 Disney movie Wreck-It Ralph, which is set in an arcade where the characters native to the machines interact with one another in communal settings after the arcade closes each day.
 In the movie, Eggman appears in his current design from the "modern" Sonic games, both in person as a member of the villain support group "Bad-Anon", and as a Caricature hanging on the Celebrity Wall of Tapper's, a bar located inside a Tapper arcade machine.
 In the ending credits of the film, he appears in a brief pixel-art styled scene, using his in-game design from Sonic the Hedgehog 3.
 Eggman also makes a cameo appearance in the 2018 sequel Ralph Breaks the Internet.

-Robotnik/Eggman appears in the theatrical Sonic the Hedgehog film released by Paramount Pictures in 2020, with Jim Carrey portraying a live-action version of the character.
+Dr. Ivo "Eggman" Robotnik appears in the theatrical Sonic the Hedgehog film released by Paramount Pictures in 2020, with Jim Carrey portraying a live-action version of the character.
 In the film, he is referred to almost exclusively as Robotnik, and is depicted as a twisted scientist hired by the United States Department of Defense to hunt down Sonic after the latter caused a power outage across the Pacific Northwest.
 Eventually, he receives the moniker "Eggman" from Sonic after the egg-shaped designs of his robots.
+His appearance is similar to that of his Sonic '06 appearance, being relatively thin with normal human proportions.
 He works alongside his loyal assistant, Agent Stone.
 Robotnik uses one of Sonic's quills to power up his machines to match Sonic's speed, but is eventually defeated by Sonic.
 He is transported to a planet filled with mushrooms, where he shaves his head and grows out his moustache over the course of 87 days, making him further resemble his in-game appearances, as he plots his revenge against Sonic.